fetchai/docs-archived/docs/getting-started/installation-mac.md

  - Lane/0: tcp://127.0.0.1:8110 (8110)
 ```

-Once you see the message:
+When you see the following message...

 ``` bash
 [ 2019-06-15 15:24:39.383, # 1 INFO  :                          P2PService ] CORE URI: tcp://127.0.0.1:8101